After enjoying the yumminess of Easter weekend a little too much it was time to face the truth about my weight and how it was affecting me.

 Conference call running into lunch time?
 I’d pop a handful or three of goldfish to tied me over.
 Stressful afternoon call?
 That snack pack of Oreos was the perfect distraction.

 After a weekend of too many chocolates Easter eggs I decided I should try Noom.

-I figured worst case I would learn a few new things during their 2 week free trial.
+I figured worst case I would learn a few new things during their trial.

-Best case I would lose a few pounds.
+Best case I would lose a pound or 2.